kolodani/BaSP-A2022-Etapa-1/README.md

 - We carry out practices to get started with the use of javascript

+#### Week 6 of development

+- We add javascript to the landing page, sign-up and sign-in

 ### *Learning content*

 #### Week 1 of classes